Bossburg, Washington: Sasquatch-foot-in-a-freezer hoax

-Bossburg filmed-Sasquatch hoax
+Filmed-Sasquatch hoax

 Nine months later, Ivan Marx phoned René Dahinden in October 1970 and said, "I've got a film of the cripple[foot Bigfoot]."
 Bigfooters flocked back to Bossburg.
 After viewing his film, nearly all were convinced of its authenticity and a bidding war for rights ensued.
 However, Bigfooter Peter Byrne paid attention to a couple of children who had been saying that they knew where the film had been shot.
 When he arrived there, he discovered that the features of the site were inconsistent with what Marx had claimed about the circumstances of the filming and the height of the subject.
 Subsequent investigation turned up more red flags, and belief in the film evaporated.
 Peter Byrne wrote a detailed account of the episode, as did Michael McLeod.